IBM/event-automation/_eem_11.6/02-installing/06-installing-egw.md

     **Important:** Keep `gateway_cr_original.yaml` in a safe location and do not edit it.
 To remove write permissions to avoid accidental updates to this file you can run `chmod a-w gateway_cr_original.yaml`.

+6. Create a Kubernetes secret that contains the TLS CA certificate and key that is used to create the gateway server certificate.
+Name the secret as follows: `<gateway group>-<gateway ID>-certs`. <!-- It is recommended to use [cert-manager](../install-k8s-egw#self-signed) to manage your TLS certificates.
+TO BE UNCOMMENTED WHEN WE CAN PROVIDE A SAMPLE YAML FOR CR GATEWAY CERT--> Alternatively, you can supply the CA certificate and key in the generated YAML.

+7. Update the `gateway_cr.yaml` file as follows:

+   a.
+Set `spec.license.accept` to `true`.

+   b.
+If in step 6 you created a `<gateway group>-<gateway ID>-certs` Kubernetes secret, then delete the `<gateway group>-<gateway ID>-certs` section from the YAML.
+If you did not create a secret, then replace `<tls-certificate>` and `<tls-key>` in the YAML with the CA certificate and key that you want to use for generating your gateway server certificate.

+   c.
+Replace any other placeholder variables in the YAML, and set other properties as required.
+For more information about properties that you can configure in the {{site.data.reuse.egw}} YAML file, see [configuring](../configuring).

+   d.
+Create a backup of the updated `gateway_cr.yaml` file, in addition to the `gateway_cr_original.yaml` file.

-6. To install the {{site.data.reuse.egw}} through the {{site.data.reuse.openshift_short}} web console, complete the following steps:
+7. To install the {{site.data.reuse.egw}} through the {{site.data.reuse.openshift_short}} web console, complete the following steps:

       a. {{site.data.reuse.openshift_ui_login}}

       b.
-Click the **+** (Quick create) icon at the upper-right.
+Click the **+** (Quick create) icon in the upper-right.

       c.
 Select **Import YAML**.

       d.
 Set **Project** to the namespace where you want to install the {{site.data.reuse.egw}}.

       e.
-Paste in the [generated](#generating-gateway-configs) custom resource YAML.
+Paste in the contents of your updated `gateway_cr.yaml` file.

-      Replace any placeholder variables in the YAML, such as the TLS certificates if you did not upload them.
-See [Configuring](../configuring) for more information on properties that you can configure in the {{site.data.reuse.egw}} YAML.

-      Keep a backup of the updated YAML that you used in this step, in addition to the `gateway_cr_original.yaml` file.

-      f.
-Click **Create** to begin the {{site.data.reuse.egw}} installation process.
+      h.
+Click **Create** to start the {{site.data.reuse.egw}} installation process.

-7. To install the {{site.data.reuse.egw}} with the CLI, run the following commands:
+8. To install the {{site.data.reuse.egw}} by using the CLI, run the following commands:

    a.
-Replace any placeholder values in `gateway_cr.yaml` and set `spec.containers.env.ACCEPT_LICENSE` to `"true"`.

-   b.
-If you are deploying an operator-managed gateway on other Kubernetes platforms, then add the `spec.endpoints[]` section:
+If you are deploying an operator-managed gateway on other Kubernetes platforms, then add the `spec.endpoints[]` section to your `gateway_cr.yaml` file:

    ```yaml
    spec: